mapbox/underreact/README.md

 ### Targeting multiple deployment environments

-Underreact allows your app to target different environments with the help of the env var `DEPLOY_ENV`.
-There are certain rules on how `DEPLOY_ENV` behaves:
+Underreact allows your app to target different environments with the help of `DEPLOY_ENV` environment variable.
+There are certain things to keep in mind:

 - If `DEPLOY_ENV` is not set it will default to `development` in development mode and `production` in production mode.
+- It is recommended that you do not change the default value of `DEPLOY_ENV` when running in development mode.
-- You can set `DEPLOY_ENV` to any value you wish to better align with your target environments.
+- `DEPLOY_ENV` is generally recommended to be set to `staging` or `production` for production mode, but you can set it to any value you wish to better align with your target environments.
 - `DEPLOY_ENV` is not the same as `NODE_ENV`, refer to [Why not use NODE_ENV](#why-not-use-node_env).
+- Do not set `DEPLOY_ENV` in any of `.env` files, as it is expected to be already available in your environment.

 Underreact allows you to have multiple `.env` files for different deployment targets.
 It can read the following type of `.env` files

 - `.env:` Default.
 - `.env.development`, `.env.staging`, `.env.production`: Deployment-specific settings.

 The deployment target is defined by the env variable `DEPLOY_ENV`.
 Underreact would then find the file which matches the `.env.<DEPLOY_ENV>`.
-For example if your machine has `DEPLOY_ENV=staging`, underreact would try to find `.env.staging`.
+For example if your machine has `DEPLOY_ENV=staging`, Underreact would try to find `.env.staging`.

-**Underreact would always first load `.env` file** before loading the deployment specific `.env.<DEPLOY_ENV>`.
-This allows for overriding env variables mentioned in `.env` with the ones in `.env.<DEPLOY_ENV>`.
-The following example illustrates the overriding of env variables:
+**Note: values in `.env.<DEPLOY_ENV>` will override values in `.env`**.
+This also means you do not need to keep all the variables in `.env.<DEPLOY_ENV>` but only the ones that are supposed to override values set in `.env`.

+The following example illustrates the how multiple env files work:

 ```
 #.env